MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 * You can view meeting data based on those categories with visual charts and lists.
 * For a .csv dataset, you can select to auto-categorize the full dataset based on the sample meeting categorizations already done by you, as the analyst.
-* For a blob storage dataset, the categorization options depend of what the admin settings are for email activity:
+* For a blob storage dataset, the categorization options depend on what the template's admin settings are for email activity:

-  * If email categorization is enabled, you'll use both the Meeting and Email category pages to manually categorize both meeting and email activity, which better trains the model for auto-categorizing the full dataset.
+  * If email categorization is enabled, you'll use both the Meeting and Email category pages to manually categorize meeting and email activity separately, which better trains the model for auto-categorizing the full dataset.
-  * If no Email category page is shown, you'll only see and use the Meeting category page to manually categorize meetings, which trains the model for auto-categorizing the full dataset, including both meeting and email activity.
+  * If no Email category page is shown, you'll only see and use the Meeting category page to manually categorize meetings, which creates distinct models for the two types of content and more accurate overall results.

 * You can also use the **Refine Categorization** option to create a copy of the selected analysis and add or change the categories for more in-depth analyses.